 As described in Note A, in April 2015, the Company completed an IPO of its common stock.
-Upon completion of the IPO, and as of December 31, 2015, warrants to purchase 15,499,324 shares of Series D preferred stock were reclassified into warrants to purchase 2,066,543 shares of the Company's common stock.
-As of December 31, 2014, the Company had pre-split outstanding warrants to purchase 15,502,529 shares of Series D preferred stock at an exercise price of \$0.78 per share.
-During the year ended December 31, 2015, warrants to purchase 3,205 shares of Series D preferred stock were exercised.
+Upon completion of the IPO, warrants to purchase 15,499,324 shares of Series D preferred stock were reclassified into warrants to purchase 2,066,543 shares of the Company's common stock.

-During 2013, the Company issued \$3.8 million of convertible notes and the warrants (the "2013 Warrants") to purchase 1,079,453 shares of equity securities in a future financing meeting specified criteria (a "Qualified Financing") (Note F).
+During 2013, the Company issued \$3.8 million of convertible notes and the warrants (the "2013 Warrants") to purchase 1,079,453 shares of equity securities in a future financing meeting specified criteria (a "Qualified Financing").
 The 2013 Warrants allow the holders to purchase shares of the same class and series of equity securities issued in the Qualified Financing for an exercise price equal to the per share price paid by the purchasers of such equity securities in the Qualified Financing.
 When the Company entered into the Deerfield Facility Agreement, the 2013 Warrants became warrants to purchase 1,079,453 shares of Series D preferred stock.
 Upon completion of the IPO, the 2013 Warrants automatically converted into warrants to purchase 143,466 shares of the Company's common stock at an exercise price of \$5.85 per share.
 The 2013 Warrants, if unexercised, expire on the earlier of June 2, 2019, or upon a liquidation event.

 On June 2, 2014, pursuant to the terms of the Deerfield Facility Agreement, the Company issued the Deerfield Warrant to purchase 14,423,076 shares of Series D preferred stock (Note F).
 The Company recorded the fair value of the Deerfield Warrant as a debt discount and a warrant liability.
 The Deerfield Warrant, if unexercised, expires on the earlier of June 2, 2024, or upon a liquidation event.
 Upon completion of the IPO, the Deerfield Warrant automatically converted into a warrant to purchase 1,923,077 shares of the Company's common stock at an exercise price of \$5.85 per share.
-The Company is amortizing the debt discount to interest expense over the term of the Term Notes and the Deerfield Convertible Notes.
+The Company is amortizing the debt discount to interest expense over the term of the Deerfield Convertible Notes.